Mark Spain Real Estate and Opendoor both advertise cash offers and quick homes sales, but there are big differences in the way they operate.

 Opendoor is more transparent about fees

-Mark Spain doesn’t share information about its fees, either online or when we ask the company directly.
+Mark Spain doesn’t share information about its fees, either online or when we asked the company directly.
 To know its fees, you have to provide a phone number and address so an agent can contact you.
-Most real estate companies are more upfront about their commission rates.
+Many real estate companies are more upfront about their commission rates.

 Opendoor is more transparent about what it charges.
 Its service fee is 5%, and there's no cancellation fee.
 Closing costs vary, but they’re usually around 1%.

-Many reviewers claimed that Mark Spain promised to provide a guaranteed cash offer, but during the inspection, its agents pressured sellers into listing instead.
+Past reviewers have claimed that Mark Spain promised to provide a guaranteed cash offer, but during the initial appointment, their assigned agent pressured them into listing instead.

 While listing with an agent on the open market isn’t a bad idea — and is usually the best way to get the most for your house — you shouldn’t feel pressured into doing it.
 Even if Mark Spain can't buy your house, you may find other buyers who will.
-Shop around to see what other cash home-buying companies can offer before following Mark Spain's “advice.”
+Shop around to see what other cash home-buying companies can offer before signing anything with Mark Spain.
+And, if you do decide to list your house, consider working with a realtor offering better-than-average commission rates.

 Opendoor is more widely available